 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Regardless if you’re applying to go to your zone school or other alternatives you always have to apply.
-This process should be done in spring before the school year you are planning to enroll your child.
-Each school has their own rules and regulations and you must study them carefully to follow protocol.
+Regardless if you apply to go to your zone school or other alternatives, you always have to apply.
+This process starts in spring before the school year enrollment.
+Each school has its own rules and regulations, and you must study them carefully to follow the protocol.

-; all four-year-olds in the city are guaranteed a spot.
-The main issue is that not all public schools offer pre-K programs.
-This is something the Department of Education should address on the near future.
-There’s a single pre-kindergarten application and parents get to list up to a twelve options.
-Applications for September enrollment are due in April of that year.
+The city guarantees a spot for all four-year-olds in the city.
+The main issue remains that not all public schools offer pre-K programs.
+The Department of Education should address that issue soon.
+There’s a single pre-kindergarten application, and parents get to list up to twelve options.
+Applications for September enrollment are due in April.

-Experts have rated pre-k programs according to what’s called the Early Childhood Environmental Rating Scale, known as ECERS, which is a nationally recognized tool for evaluating pre-k programs.
+Experts have rated pre-k programs according to what’s called the Early Childhood Environmental Rating Scale, known as ECERS.
+This remains a nationally recognized tool for evaluating pre-k programs.
 The city recently found that most programs overall met a key benchmark associated with positive student outcomes.
-Because pre-schools classes are caped at 25 students, most schools tend to grade pretty high on their pre-k programs.
+Authorities cap pre-school classes at 25 students.
+As a result, most schools tend to grade pretty high on their pre-k programs.

-A great tool to search for schools in your zone is the DOE website or by calling 311.
-Use this with your current address or put in the address of the apartment you are interested in.
-When it comes to geographic terms this is what you need to know: Districts are comprised of school “zones“, which are often referred to “catchments“.
+Use this with your current address or put it in the address of the apartment you are interested in.
+When it comes to geographic terms, remember Districts get comprised of school “zones,” often referred to as “catchments.”
 There are 32 school districts in the five boroughs, plus hundreds of zones.

-Another misconception is that if you decide to move your child will be forced to change schools.
 You can find the apartment of your dreams using NestApple without traumatizing your child!
-If you eventually decide to move out of your zone, your child won’t be required to switch schools.
+If you eventually decide to move out of your zone, your child won’t need to switch schools.
 Once your child starts at a school, they can remain in it.
-The child will be able to stay put because the city’s policy is basically once you’re in you’re in.
-There is one catch: your child’s younger siblings who were not yet enrolled will not get priority in the same school since they are no longer living in the appropriate zoning; just something to keep in mind.
-A good strategy used by many is to rent in a good school district and move within a year or 2 if you can no longer afford it.
+The child can stay put because the city’s policy states once you get in, you’re in.
+However, your child’s younger siblings who were not yet enrolled will not get priority in the same school since they are no longer living in the appropriate zoning.
+This is something to keep in mind.
+Here is a good strategy we recommend.
+You can rent in a good school district and move within a year or two if you can no longer afford it.

-Problems on zoning could arise when the administration decides to rezone to relieve over-crowding in certain areas (yes – they can do that).
-This happened in Park Slope and it was a nightmare for parents.
-In November 2013 the attendance boundaries for Public Schools 321 and 107 (in Park Slope) were redrawn to relieve overcrowding, which was bad luck for families who had bought their homes specifically because of those schools and suddenly found themselves zoned for another.
-Unfortunately your resources are limited and there is little you can do when something like this happens.
-Something similar occurred recently in the Upper West Side (nest the West Side River) and looks like some parents are still very upset about the new school limits.
-No one said it was easy living in New York and schooling is just another factor to reflect on when considering settling in the city.
+This happened in Park Slope.
+Therefore it was a nightmare for parents.
+In November 2013, the administration redrew the attendance boundaries for Public Schools 321 and 107 (in Park Slope) to relieve overcrowding.
+This was bad luck for families who had bought their homes precisely because of those schools and suddenly found themselves zoned for another.
+Unfortunately, your resources are limited, and you cannot do much when something like this happens.
+Something similar occurred recently in the Upper West Side, upsetting many parents about the new school limits.
+No one said it was easy living in New York, and schooling represents just another factor to reflect on when considering settling in the city.

-The good news is that there are many resources available to ease the pain.
-Based on rigorous analysis you will make the best choice.
-Knowing your options and understanding how the system will work will leave you more time to search for your next apartment and NestApple will be right here to guide you!
+There are many resources available to ease the pain.
+Based on the rigorous analysis, you will make the best choice.
+Knowing your options and understanding how the system will work will leave you more time to search for your next apartment, and NestApple will guide you!